 To make profile combinations stacking profiles with different perimeter features, use the inner faceplate template as a routing guide for male and female profile edges.
 Fine adjustment is likely for this depending on your hardware and its precision.
 Likely combinations with this profile set would be adding short segments of the standing base or standoff ridge segments with a larger plain box segment.

 Following this Enclosure Profile example, one should be able to grasp the simple scheme behind this design concept and be able to invent custom enclosure profile designs in any desired size or shape.
 Simply modify the 2D outlines to devise your own custom enclosure shapes and print to depth.
 Comments and suggested improvements are welcome.
 Feel free to experiment and please share your new Enclosure Profile designs with others here on Thingverse.

 Enclosure Profiles by EricHunting is licensed under the Creative Commons - Attribution license.

-We're sure EricHunting would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure EricHunting would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).